tomayac/fugu-api-data/README.md

 ## Data format

-Each API contains an object with the following properties:
+Each API is represented as an object with the following properties:

 - `regEx`: A regular expression that you can use to detect the API of interest in source code when you do static source code analysis.